eabg/django-ftp-deploy/docs/usage.rst

 To run restore process you need to press ``Restore`` button.

 .. note:: If your restore keep failing you can manage this manually.
-As you never lose deploys and commits information you can rely on *File diff*  even after fail restore.
+As you never lose deploys and commits information you can rely on *File diff*  even after failed restore.
 You can just transfer and remove all relevant files included in *File diff* and skip all failed deploys.
-That help you to keep your data consistent if restore fails.
+That help you keep your data consistent.